-The pandemic has fundamentally changed who we are, and that means it’s time to look at what kind of life we’d like to have in the future.
+The pandemic has fundamentally changed who we are, and that means it is time to look at what kind of life we would like to have in the future.

-Simple pleasures are a great comfort in married life, but without enough pleasure, it’s easy to blame your marriage as well as the pandemic for feeling dull and lacking in joy.
+Simple pleasures are a great comfort in married life, but without enough pleasure, it is easy to blame your marriage as well as the pandemic for feeling dull and lacking in joy.

 As we explore in the Family and Friends section of this course, you will instantly realize the pandemic has put everyone’s social life on hold, not just yours.
-We haven’t been able to gather in groups of strangers or even many family members.
+We have not been able to gather in groups of strangers or even family members.

 Now is a good time to sit down with your spouse and brainstorm new ideas for the social life you want to create in your future.